How long is this trail?

 1. Wilderness Permits are required to enter Mt Shasta Wilderness.
 They are free and available at both the Clear Creek (if going Sobo) or Sand Flat Trailhead if going NoBo; or in town at the Mt.
 Shasta and McCloud Ranger Stations.

-2. A separate summit pass is also required to go anywhere above 10,000 feet.
-They are $25 for a 3-day pass or $30 for an annual and are available self-issue at all OPEN trail heads.
+2. A separate summit pass is also required to go above 10,000 feet.
+They are $25 for a 3-day pass or $30 for an annual and are available self-issue at Clear Creek and Sand Flat trailheads.

 Is this really a National Recreation Trail?